-This group of Intellectual Schools are looking for multiple Chemistry teachers to start in August 2019.
+This group of Intellectual Schools are looking for multiple Chemistry teachers to start as soon as possible.
 Subject teachers are based in schools teaching students from grades 10 to 12, teaching, coaching and developing resources with existing school staff to support and improve student attainment, with a particular focus on meeting the needs of gifted and talented students.
 Great salary and benefit package on offer.

 About the School

 If you're looking for a teaching job in Kazakhstan then you'll be interested in hearing about the Nazarbayev Intellectual Schools.

 The Nazarbayev Intellectual Schools are state funded and very selective, aiming to educate the future intellectual elite of this prosperous and highly literate country.
 The schools are currently in the major cities such as Astana, Uralsk, Semey, Kokshetau, Ust-Kamanogorsk, Taldykorgan, Shymkent, Karaganda, Aktobe, Taraz, Atyrau, Kyzylorda, Pavlodar, Almaty and Kostanay.